Blue Shield (character): Powers and abilities

-The Blue Shield originally wore a micro circuitry-lined belt which artificially enhanced his strength, speed, stamina, agility, reflexes, and reactions, and endurance to near superhuman levels.
-However, long-term exposure to the belt's field has altered Cartelli's genetic structure to the point where he no longer requires the belt to increase his physical capabilities.
+Blue Shield originally wore a micro circuitry-lined belt which artificially enhanced his strength, speed, stamina, agility, reflexes, and reactions, and endurance to near superhuman levels.
+However, long-term exposure to the belt's field has altered his genetic structure to the point that he possesses superhuman physical abilities innately.

-The micro circuitry-lined belt is of both unknown origin and design and grants Cartelli the ability to generate a powerful force field around himself, greatly increasing his body's resistance to physical injury.
-While surrounded by the field, Cartelli can withstand high caliber bullets, powerful impact forces, heat, punctures, and concussion without sustaining injury.
-The field not only protected him from physical attack, but it could also filter out harmful gases and protect him from temperature extremes.
+The micro circuitry-lined belt is of both unknown origin and design and grants Blue Shield the ability to generate a powerful force field around himself, greatly increasing his body's resistance to physical injury.
+While surrounded by the field, Blue Shield can withstand high caliber bullets, powerful impact forces, heat, punctures, and concussion without sustaining injury.
+The field not only protects him from physical attack, but can also filter out harmful gases and protect him from extreme temperature.

 Though exposure to the belt over the years has granted him superhuman physical powers, he is not able to generate a protective force field around himself without the use of the belt.